pulsejet/memories/docs/hw-transcoding.md

     The easiest and recommended way to use hardware transcoding in a docker environment is to use an external transcoder.
     This setup utilizes a separate docker container that contains the hardware drivers and ffmpeg.
-    If you cannot use an external docker container, other installation methods are also possible (see below).
+    If you cannot do this, other installation methods are also possible (see below).

 [go-vod](https://github.com/pulsejet/go-vod), the transcoder of Memories, ships with a Dockerfile that already includes the latest ffmpeg and VA-API drivers.
 To set up an external transcoder, follow these steps.